 While recognition of the connections between population growth and environmental impacts is growing, the experience of the panelists shows that it takes innovative methods to reach both the environmental and family planning communities.
 A similar panel later this winter at the Wilson Center will include representatives of Americans for UNFPA discussing their research on talking to environmentalists about reproductive health and population growth.

 With the UN Conference on Sustainable Development (Rio+20) coming in June of next year, highlighting successful strategies is crucial in order to pave the way for better integration in the future.

 Drafted by Sandeep Bathala and edited by Schuyler Null and Meaghan Parker.

-Sandeep Bathala // Senior Program Associate, Environmental Change and Security Program, Global Health Initiative
+Sandeep Bathala // Senior Program Associate, Environmental Change and Security Program, Maternal Health Initiative

 President, Worldwatch Institute